Raise your hand if you knew there were FOUR STAGES of labor? I didn’t before I became a labor and delivery nurse!

 (I did all of these things btw…it’s normal)

-This is the sub-stage of labor when you need your labor support person (or people) the most.
+This is the sub-stage of labor is when you need your labor support person (or people) the most.
+It’s where your childbirth education and natural birth preparations are going to really be KEY.

 I’m not going to give you a ballpark estimate of how long transition labor lasts, just as I didn’t do before…because well…every woman is different.